Hilary Thompson: Early years

-Born in Birmingham, Michigan, Thompson is the daughter of Elizabeth Thompson and sister of actress Victoria Thompson.
-She graduated from Hollywood High School in 1966.
-Her performance in the school's production of My Fair Lady when a talent scout was present led to her first film contract.
+Thompson was born in St. Joseph's Hospital in Pontiac, Michigan.
+When she was 3 months old, the family moved to California, and she grew up there.
+Her performance in Hollywood High School's production of My Fair Lady when a talent scout was present led to her first film contract.

 Career

 In 1966, Thompson made her television debut in a Kodak commercial aired during the Academy Awards.